UnquietCode/JState/README.md

 for more usage examples, as well as the provided javadocs.

 # License
-ESM is licensed under the MIT license.
+JState is licensed under the MIT license.
 Go wild.

 # Questions / Comments / Feedback
 Send an email to blouis@unquietcode.com